Swap to Performing arts or Games or go back to all job sectors

 You may find it useful to get work experience during your studies.

-Some publishers offer work shadowing, work experience or internship opportunities.
+Some publishers offer work shadowing, work placements or internship opportunities.

 Your university careers service can help you explore your options.